 Send an e-mail to email@example.com and let us know what interests, skills, and/or experience you would like to share with CHCP.

 CHCP is looking for high school and college students who are interested in becoming Student Docent ‘Cultural Ambassadors’ for CHCP events/activities as well as for its signature Chinese American Historical Museum.

 An SDCAP Orientation / Training class is usually held in October each year.
+For 2021, the Orientation class will be held on Saturday, October 16.
+For more details, view the CHCP SDCAP Orientation event.
 Please contact SDCAP Chair Brenda Wong for information about 2021-2022 events and activities, including SDCAP Orientation.
 Click here to access contact information below.